Christmas in Romania: Christmas music

+Ștefan Hrușcă and Ștefan Bănică Jr. are popular figures in Romanian Christmas music.

 Music is an important part of Christmas celebration all over Romania.
 There is a special genre of music, related to Christmas carols but with more traditional / Christian lyrics.
 These are named colindă.
 Although the text of all colinde is concerned with the events of the Nativity, certain elements of the folk rituals performed around Christmas are probably pre-Christian in origin, having their roots in the Roman Saturnalia and pagan rituals related to the winter solstice and soil fertility.
 Colinde are performed in all parts of Romania (including Moldova), with regional variations in terms of the number of participants, the exact timing of different melodies and lyrics.

 In traditional Romanian rural society, preparations for colinde started well in advance (sometimes weeks) before Christmas.
 The village youth (usually boys) would begin to form groups in different places and designate a leader to practice singing in unison.
 These groups are called cete de colindători, and their numbers vary from region to region.

 Then, starting on Christmas Eve, the groups would go to different houses and begin singing.
 In some villages, they go first to the mayor's house, followed by the teacher's house, whereas in other parts there is no pre-established order.
 The families would then invite them into the house and give them different small gifts such as nuts, dried fruits, and pretzels.
-There are also adaptations from international hit carols into Romanian, for example "Noapte de vis" (from "Silent Night") or "O, brad frumos!" (from "O Tannenbaum").
+There are also adaptations from international hit carols into Romanian, for example: "Noapte de vis" (from "Silent Night") or "O, brad frumos!" (from "O Tannenbaum").

 Examples of colinde with religious subject are "Astăzi s-a născut Hristos" (Today Christ Was Born), "O, ce veste minunată!"
-(Oh, What Wonderful News!), " Trei păstori" (Three Shepherds), " Trei crai de la rărărit", " Steaua" (The Star) or " Sus la poarta Raiului" (Up at Heaven's Gate).
-The first two ones talk about the Nativity of Jesus.
-The first one indicates people to pray for Jesus and thank him for being born while the other one informs us how Christ was born and praises Mary.
-The other ones tell the stories of the Three shepherds, Three Magi and of the Christmas star.
-The latter one, "Sus la poarta Raiului" is a portrait of the Manger during Jesus' nativity.
+(Oh, What Wonderful News!), "Trei păstori" (Three Shepherds), "Trei crai de la răsărit" (The Three Magi from the East), "Steaua" (The Star) or "Sus la poarta Raiului" (Up at Heaven's Gate).
+The first two ones talk about the Nativity of Jesus; the first one encourages people to pray to Jesus and thank Him for being born, while the second one informs us about how Christ was born and praises Mary.
+The other ones tell the stories of the Three Shepherds, the Three Magi and the Christmas star.
+The latter one, "Sus la poarta Raiului", is a portrait of the Manger during Jesus' nativity.